sajax88/bumashtina/README.md

 ## I just want to run the program

 Download the latest version for your OS from [releases](https://github.com/sajax88/bumashtina/releases), unpack and run the executable file.
+When you download a new version, just replace the old file with the new one.
+- Windows: **bumashtina.exe-windows-amd64.zip**
+- MacOS: **bumashtina-darwin-arm64.zip** (this is a universal version for arm64 and x86_64)
+- Linux with libwebkit2gtk 4.0 (e.g. Ubuntu 22): **bumashtina-linux-amd64.zip**
-- On Ubuntu 24 download **bumashtina_with_libwebkit2gtk_41** version
+- Linux with libwebkit2gtk 4.1 (e.g. Ubuntu 24): **bumashtina_with_libwebkit2gtk_41**

-- On Linux you'll need to make the file executable first!
+- Windows might complain that the file is unsafe; you'll have to allow to run it.
 - On MacOS rename the file to **bumashtina.app**.
 If the app is considered unsafe, remove the quarantine attribute: `xattr -dr com.apple.quarantine ./bumashtina.app`
+- On Linux you'll need to make the file executable: `chmod +x bumashtina`

 ## I want to customize or contribute

 Cool!
 The tech stack is Wails plus Svelte.

 The following are the standard Wails commands for development.
-See Wails docs for more: https://wails.io/docs/introduction The current framework version is 2.13.0.
+See Wails docs for more: https://wails.io/docs/introduction We use *Wails 2* and *Svelte 3*.

 ### Run dev